jems2019/CMPE-297-98-Project/README.md

 ##### Building VGG Model
 We also built a VGG Model to compare its performance compared with the pretrained ResNet model and simple model.
 The final validation accuracy using a VGG model built from scratch was 0.66239.
 This shows that using the VGG model performed the best to help make a prediction on whether to buy, sell, or hold the stock.

+##### Used TFX Serving

+We used TFX Serving to train and model with REST.
+After training our data using a CNN, we saved the models which were then loaded and into a SavedModel format.
+Then we used TensorFlow serving to make a request.